Bitcoin Rebounds by 2% Despite Extreme Fear Indication

 While the Fear and Greed Index is showing Extreme Fear, BTC has shown a minor rebound of 2.2% on a daily chart after slipping below $87,000.
 At the time of writing this, BTC is trading at around $87,628 with a market capitalization of $1.74 trillion.
 However, its daily trading volume has decreased by 2.5%, falling to $44.34 billion.

 According to some experts, today’s spike in the cryptocurrency’s price provided a hope that BTC’s recent decline may be finding a temporary floor.
-BTC and other cryptocurrencies are showing signs of stabilising after falling from last week’s peak above $94,000.
+BTC is showing a sign of stabilising after falling from last week’s peak above $94,000.

 However, some analysts are raising an alarm over this price movement.
 Market experts are warning investors against interpreting the early-week stability as a true reversal.